Are You Called?

 Do not be afraid to ask questions, do research, attend events, and make decisions.
 It is our loving God who is guiding you, and He will never let you down.
 And remember, when the people of the Archdiocese pray for those discerning their vocation, they are praying for you!

-From San Antonio Archdiocese Vocation Website
+Content from the San Antonio Archdiocese Vocation Website